idmaksim/fastapi_project_template/README.md

-# SIMPLE REGISTRATION TEMPLATE
+# SPARKS

-This is a simple API template for registration
+This is API for mobile app SPARKS

-## Libraries

-- sqlalchemy
-- FastAPI